New York City Economic Development Corporation: Applied Sciences NYC

 One of NYCEDC’s largest initiatives to date is Applied Sciences NYC, a competition to create a new world-class engineering campus in NYC.
 In December 2011, Mayor Bloomberg announced the selection of a historic partnership with Cornell University and the Technion-Israel Institute of Technology to create a groundbreaking, two-million-square foot applied science and engineering campus on Roosevelt Island, to be called Cornell Tech.
 Applied Sciences NYC is expected to more than double the number of both full-time graduate engineering students and faculty in New York City.
 Over the next three decades the Applied Sciences NYC initiative is expected to generate more than $33 billion in overall nominal economic impact, add over 48,000 jobs, and launch nearly 1,000 spin-off companies.
 The Applied Sciences NYC initiative also includes the establishment of a campus in Downtown Brooklyn developed by a consortium led by NYU that focuses on the challenges facing cities, and a new institute for data sciences at Columbia University.

 Governance

-The Mayor of New York appoints seven members, including the chairperson.
-Ten additional members are appointed by the Mayor from nominees of the Borough Presidents and the Speaker of the New York City Council.
+The Mayor of New York City appoints seven members, including the chairperson.
+Ten additional members are appointed by the Mayor from nominees of the borough presidents and the Speaker of the New York City Council.
 Each Borough President nominates one member and the Speaker nominates five.
 Ten are appointed by the Chairperson from a list of persons approved by the Mayor.
 NYCEDC is not a New York City agency.

 In 2015, Mayor Bill de Blasio appointed 10 new members to the board of directors and As of April 2018, its board of directors has 27 members.

 In April 2021, restaurateur Danny Meyer was named as chairman.